Frequently asked questions

 What is the METRO F Line?

-The METRO F Line is a planned bus rapid transit line, like the A Line and C Line, that will provide faster and more reliable transit service in the Route 10 corridor along Central Avenue and University Avenue.
+The METRO F Line is a planned bus rapid transit line, like the A Line, C Line, and D Line that will provide faster and more reliable transit service in the Route 10 corridor, primarily along Central Avenue and University Avenue.

 Why was the Route 10 corridor selected for bus rapid transit service?

-The Route 10 corridor was prioritized for BRT through Metro Transit’s Network Next planning efforts in 2019-2021.
-Through Network Next, Metro Transit evaluated 19 corridors across multiple factors including equity, ridership, and costs, and engaged the public to help prioritize our region’s next BRT lines.
+The Route 10 corridor was prioritized for bus rapid transit through Metro Transit’s Network Next planning efforts in 2019-2021.
+Through Network Next, Metro Transit evaluated 19 corridors across multiple factors including equity, ridership, and costs, and engaged the public to help prioritize our region’s next METRO lines.
 The Metropolitan Council acted in March 2021 to name the Central Avenue corridor as the METRO F Line.

-Before the pandemic, customers took about 7,000 rides on Route 10 each weekday, making it one of the five busiest bus routes in the region.
+Route 10 is the fifth highest-ridership bus route in the region, both before the pandemic and today.
+Before the pandemic, customers took about 6,500 rides on Route 10 each weekday.
 In addition to providing access to places and job opportunities, Route 10 service is a critical means of moving people in the corridor and an important piece of the broader transportation network.

 Central Avenue is also one of the slowest transit corridors in the region.
-During rush hours, buses regularly average less than 12 miles per hour.
+During rush hours, buses regularly slow to average speeds of 10 miles per hour or less.
 Frequent stops, lines of customers waiting to board, traffic congestion, and red lights mean that buses are moving less than half the time.
 Reducing the time it takes for customers to get on and off the bus and the time spent stuck in traffic will significantly improve travel speeds and reliability.

 How much faster will F Line service be compared to Route 10?

-The goal of the F Line is to make service approximately 20% faster than current travel time by stopping less often, allowing customers to board faster, and stopping at fewer red lights.
-Similar travel time improvements have been achieved on the A and C lines.
+The goal of the F Line is to make service faster and more reliable by stopping less often, allowing customers to board faster, and stopping at fewer red lights.
+Similar travel time improvements have been achieved on the A, C, and D lines.